atharaq/atharaq.github.io/cs2-s26/code/CoinGame.md

     guessOne = sc.nextInt();
     sc.nextLine(); // advance to the next line

-    // player two: a computer which guesses a random number from 0 to 9. int guessTwo = numFlips;
+    // player two: a computer which guesses the largest number remaining. int guessTwo = numFlips;
     if (guessOne == guessTwo) {
       guessTwo = numFlips - 1;